THEATRE OF VOICES IN TRINITY CHAPEL

 Theatre of Voices, director famous Paul Hillier are the four young people who made it all happen – plus Rihab Azar on the oud ( a really lovely instrument I have never consciously heard before) and the organ.
 Powered by Christopher Bowers-Broadbent- in the second half which featured the Berliner Mass by Arvo Pärt, it was a key to the full joy of this piece.

-But to start it was just gorgeous soprano Else Torp and, Laura Lamph, a lovely alto, William Gaunt an outstanding bass ( home reared as a member of King’s College Choir) and Jakob Skjoldborg a glorious tenor.
+But to start it was gorgeous soprano Else Torp and, Laura Lamph, a lovely alto, William Gaunt an outstanding bass ( home reared as a member of King’s College Choir) and Jakob Skjoldborg a glorious tenor.
 Copenhagen- based, they have entranced the world from Sydney Opera House to Palais Garnier the Lincoln Center to the Venice Biennale.
 And they have done amazing things ‘hologram appearances for 16 shows in Hong Kong’ – which gives you pause for thought.

 Standing room only in Trinity College Chapel is rare but this concert was rammed to the gunnels.
-We heard Nigel Osborne’s composition Tree of Life: it generated by his work in Lebanon on a therapeutic and educational project for Syrian children.
+We heard Nigel Osborne’s it composition Tree of Life: it generated by his work in Lebanon on a therapeutic and educational project for Syrian children.
 The composition tells their stories, they are heart-breaking as the mystical music conveys.

 A fabulous and genuinely evening of musical originality .